The search box

-A third way to Open Access is to publish the article in a subscription based journal and pay a fee to make the single article freely available.
-Chalmers researchers can now do this for free or with a reduced fee, thanks to national agreements with several publishers.
+A third way to Open Access is to publish the article in a subscription-based journal and pay a fee to make the single article freely available.
+Chalmers researchers can now do this for free, thanks to national agreements with several publishers.
 See below for details.

-The Springer agreement covers more than 1,600 subscription-based Springer journals, cf. for more information about the organisations and journals included in the agreement.
+more information about the journals included in the agreement.

-The researcher can choose Open Access for free in de Gruyter's hybrid journals.
-More information about the agreements could be found here: https://www.degruyter.com/page/1770
+Chalmers researchers can publish Open Access for free in De Gruyter's hybrid journals.
+This agreement also includes a discount for publishing in their pure Open Access journals.
+More information about the agreement can be found here.

 Taylor and Francis

-The same applies to IOP and Taylor and Francis.
-It's important that the corresponing author is affiliated to Chalmers in the article.
+Publishing in Taylor & Francis hybrid journals without a charge.
+It's important that the corresponding author is affiliated to Chalmers in the article.